Welcome

 Services

-• Customized oral and/or written briefings providing predictive insights into economic and political developments, including bilateral relations, trade tensions and technology trends.
+• Customized oral and/or written briefings providing predictive insights into economic and political developments, including US-China bilateral relations, trade tensions and technology trends.

 • Risk assessment and crisis management advice.